ponoor/python-step-series/README.rst

 Installation
 ============

 There are multiple ways to install ``python-step-series``.
-The easiest way is from PyPI (coming soon):
+The easiest way is from PyPI:

 .. code-block:: shell